Curriculum Vitae

 · Participated in the Meeting on Trading Room Technology – Indiana University May 1998.

-· Substantial advising of undergraduate students seeking Investment Banking Jobs.
+· Substantial advising of undergraduate students seeking Investment Banking Jobs at Indiana.

 · Organized meeting between undergraduate Investment banking students and investment bankers from HLHZ (Sept 22, 1999; Sept 27, 2000).
 Met with recruiter from Bear Sterns (Oct 17, 1999; Oct 16, 2000).
 Met recruiters from Lehman Brothers (November, 1999).